Mizu49/FlexibleSpacecraft.jl/docs/src/simulation/simulation_config.md

 angular velocity: [0, 0, 0]
 ```

-## Wrapper for all of the configuration files.
+## Wrapper for all of the configuration files

 The provided CLI feature uses a YAML file that indicates the relative path for all of the above configuration files: